Olivia Moultrie broke headlines recently when she became the youngest soccer player to earn a contract in the NWSL at age 15.

 Olivia’s story is undoubtedly impressive, and fans like myself eagerly look forward to watching her progress in the professional ranks.

 But the reality is that most youth soccer players do not earn money.
-Youth players turning professional are outliers in this country.
+Youth players turning professionals are outliers in this country.
 Around the world, it’s more common for youth players to earn salaries starting at 17.

 Still, youth soccer player salaries vary wildly depending on the league and experience of the player.